hari-bhandari/blood-bank/README.md

 # Note :This project is still under developement

-This is just a concept and it is in making.
 This app allows you to request blood for someone donate or request blood for yourslef.
 Please contribute!!
 ## :v: Contributing